Xycl/plugin.image.mypicsdb/Readme.txt

 ==================================================================================
 Don't change the plugin configuration unless you know what you do!

-a) You must add picture sources to XBMC
+a) You must add picture sources to kodi
 b) Within MyPicsDB (not in the configuration) select menu "Paths of pictures folders" to add these paths to the database.

 Excluding paths